Instability in Ostwald ripening processes: Theoretical considerations

-There are two distinct arguments which suggest that the dimensionless growth rate parameter $\nu(t)$ may exhibit instability at large times.
+The arguments presented above indicate that there will be fluctuations of $\tilde \nu$ which are a consequence of counting-number fluctuations being amplified due to the stiffness of the equation determining the supersaturation, expressed in dimensionless form by (\ref{eq: 2.19}).
+There may also be other sources of instability.

 The solution suggested by \cite{Lif+58,Lif+61} depends upon the decrease of $y(t)$ being slowed by tuning $\nu(t)$ to cause a \lq bottleneck', meaning a point at which the velocity of $y(t)$ approaches zero.
 The flux of $y(t)$ values at this bottleneck is exquisitely sensitive to the value of $\nu(t)$.
 However, the value of $\langle y\rangle$ is sensitive to the values of $y(t)$ which passed through the bottleneck some time ago.
 So there is a feedback loop which appears to have high-gain and a delayed action.
 This combination suggests that the equation for $\nu(t)$ is fundamentally unstable.
 In principal, this argument can be made quantitative by writing an equation for the response of the mean value to small changes of the growth-rate parameter.
-For small fluctuations, there is a linear relationship expressed via a response kernel $K(\cdot)$:
+If the distribution of $y$ has reached a stationary state, for small fluctuations, there is a linear relationship expressed via a response kernel $K(\cdot)$:

 This approach was adopted in \cite{Wil25}, which considered the stability of a modified Ostwald ripening model which has a steady-state solution, obtaining a stability condition expressed in terms of the Laplace transform of $K$.
 However, there are several difficulties which arise when attempting to extend this approach to the present problem.
 The most fundamental of these is the fact that, for the problem treated in this paper, there is no clearly-defined reference trajectory from which the deviations can be measured.
 The definition of the stability criterion via a linear response kernel will not be pursued in this work